Events In History

 28 May 1920Fingerprints help convict murderer

 In what may have been a world first for a capital crime, the conviction of Dennis Gunn was based almost entirely on fingerprint evidence.
 Read more...

 The victim of the shooting, poet Walter D’Arcy Cresswell, alleged that Mayor Charles Mackay had made homosexual advances towards him in the mayoral office and panicked when faced with the prospect of public exposure.
 Read more...

 27 August 1911Pawelka's last prison break

-Joseph Pawelka escaped from Wellington's Terrace Gaol.
-It was the last in a series of bold but seemingly effortless prison escapes he made over a period of 18 months.
+Joseph Pawelka’s escape from Wellington’s Terrace Gaol was the last of the bold but seemingly effortless prison escapes he made over a period of 18 months.
 Read more...

 27 May 1909Amy Bock sentenced in Dunedin Supreme Court